madebycomrades/autokitty-react/readme.md

 $ npm run start:dev
 ```

-> `npm install` will install the dependencies and then automatically build the client code in a postinstall step. `npm run start:dev` will spin up the server on localhost:3000.
+> `npm install` will install the dependencies and then automatically build the client code in a postinstall step.<br/>`npm run start:dev` will spin up the server on localhost:3000.

 ## CI/Deployment